 History of loquats and what they are

-They have edible fruits originated in China able to reach heights of 10 to 30 feet tall, often used ornamentally.
-Loquats fruits are sometimes referred to as the Japanese or Chinese Plum and ripen in the Spring here in Florida.
+Originating in China, these sturdy trees able to reach heights of 10 to 30 feet tall and often used ornamentally in landscaping.
+The fruits are sometimes referred to as the Japanese or Chinese Plum and ripen in the Spring here in Florida.

 With 800 cultivars existing in Asia, loquat trees are now found all over the world.
 According to Wikipedia, Japan is the leading producer of loquats followed by Israel and then Brazil.
-In Europe, Spain is the main producer of loquat.
-Honestly, it seems like people know the least about loquats than any other fruit that I plan to grow!
+In Europe, Spain is the main producer.

 Loquat syrup is used in Chinese medicine for soothing the throat and is also a popular ingredient for cough drops.
-I’ve actually bought loquat honey from our local health food store before!
+You might also find it in honey at the health food store.

-Apparently, the leaves can help soothe the digestive and respiratory systems.
+The leaves are said to soothe the digestive and respiratory systems.
 I’ve also read that, if eaten in large enough quantities, loquats can act as a sedative!
-Reading about the loquat’s possible medicinal factors is quite fascinating.

-Loquat trees kind of look like magnolia trees, in my opinion.
-They’re these tall wide evergreen trees with beautiful lushes leaves and tiny white blooming flowers that turn to slightly fuzzy orange fruits with anywhere from 1 to 5 small, round brown seeds on the succulent inside.
+Loquat trees kind of look like magnolia trees, but with fuzzier leaves.
+They’re tall wide evergreen trees with beautiful lushes leaves and tiny white blooming flowers.
+The flowers turn to fuzzy fruits with anywhere from 1 to 5 small, round brown seeds on the inside.

 See the pictures below…YUM.
 The inner leaves turn brighter green colors when the trees start to bloom and are surrounded by darker green leaves.

 It turns out that, in my neck of the woods, everyone seems to have one.
 The sad part about it is that most people are unaware that you can eat the fruit.

-Leave them on the tree a bit longer and pick them once they’re a nice rich yellow and you’ve achieved a nice sweet fruit!
-Some people say that taste like apricots, but personally, I think they taste somewhat like grapes!
+Leave them on the tree a bit longer and pick them once they’re a nice rich yellow and you’ve achieved a sweet, juicy fruit!
+Some people say they taste like apricots or peaches.
+I think they taste somewhat like grapes!